Marin Software (NASDAQ:MRIN) Research Coverage Started at StockNews.com

-StockNews.com started coverage on shares of Marin Software (NASDAQ:MRIN – Get Rating) in a research note published on Sunday.
-The brokerage issued a hold rating on the stock.
+StockNews.com began coverage on shares of Marin Software (NASDAQ:MRIN – Get Rating) in a research report released on Wednesday morning.
+The firm issued a hold rating on the stock.

-Marin Software (NASDAQ:MRIN – Get Rating) last posted its quarterly earnings data on Thursday, May 4th.
-The company reported ($0.34) EPS for the quarter.
-The business had revenue of $4.58 million during the quarter.
+Marin Software (NASDAQ:MRIN – Get Rating) last announced its quarterly earnings results on Thursday, May 4th.
+The company reported ($0.34) earnings per share (EPS) for the quarter.
 Marin Software had a negative net margin of 113.22% and a negative return on equity of 62.38%.
+The business had revenue of $4.58 million for the quarter.

 About Marin Software